pr3sh/podman/notes/creating_custom_images.md

 > Red Hat recommends using absolute paths in **`WORKDIR`** instructions.
 Use **`WORKDIR`** instead of multiple **`RUN`** instructions where you change directories and then run some commands.
 This approach ensures better maintainability in the long run and is easier to troubleshoot.
 - **`ONBUILD`** instruction registers triggers in the container image.
 A Dockerfile uses **`ONBUILD`** to declare instructions that are executed only when building a child image.
+> *The Dockerfile for the child image could be as simple as having just the **`FROM`** instruction that references the parent image.
+The **`ONBUILD`** instruction is useful to support easy customization of a container image for common use cases, such as preloading data or providing custom configuration to an application.
+The parent image provides commands that are common to all downstream child images.
+The child image only provides the data and configuration files.
+The Dockerfile for the child image could be as simple as having just the FROM instruction that references the parent image.*

 #### `CMD` and `ENTRYPOINT`
 There are **two** formats for these commands.